When can transformers reason with abstract symbols?: Introduction

-\paragraph{(4) Transformers fail at copying unseen symbols} Surprisingly, the story is different for symbolic-label tasks.
+\paragraph{(3) Transformers fail at copying unseen symbols} The story is slightly different for next-token-prediction tasks, because of the bottleneck of learning to output a symbol that was never seen in the training dataset.
 Transformers' performance degrades as the model grows (an ``inverse scaling'' law \citep{mckenzie2023inverse}).
-Large transformers fail even for the task of copying the input. \begin{theorem}[Informal Theorem~\ref{thm:copy-failure}] Transformers with large embedding dimension fail to generalize on unseen symbols for the copy-task outputting label ``{ $\alpha$}'' on template ``{ $\alpha$}''. \end{theorem}

-\paragraph{(5) Modifying transformers for success} However, we propose adding an \textit{attention-modulated skip connection}, which is a subtle modification that corrects this failure. \begin{theorem}[Informal Theorem~\ref{thm:copy-success}] Adding one trainable parameter $b$ to each attention head so that $W_VW_O^T$ is replaced by $W_VW_O^T + bI$ makes transformers generalize on the task of Theorem~\ref{thm:informal-copy-failure}. \end{theorem}
+Large transformers fail even for the task of copying the input. \begin{theorem}[Informal Theorem~\ref{thm:copy-failure}] Transformers with large embedding dimension fail to generalize on unseen symbols for the copy-task outputting label ``{ $\alpha$}'' on template ``{ $\alpha$}''. \end{theorem} However, we propose adding an \textit{attention-modulated skip connection}, which corrects this failure, making it easy for the transformer to learn to copy data between its residual streams: \begin{theorem}[Informal Theorem~\ref{thm:copy-success}] Adding one trainable parameter $b$ to each head so that $\bW_V\bW_O^T$ is replaced by $\bW_V\bW_O^T + b\bI$ makes transformers generalize on the task of Theorem~\ref{thm:informal-copy-failure}. \end{theorem}